rvneXe/RAVE-Valorant-Overlay/README.md

 # RAVE - A VALORANT Overlay

-A manually-controlled Observer HUD to be used for Valorant streaming and observing.
+A manually-controlled Observer HUD to be used for Valorant Esports streaming and observation.

 Currently, due to VALORANT Client's limitations, there's no automatic game feeds; Everything on this Tool is manually controlled through 2 HTML pages for **Administration** and a **Match setup**.
-The Overlay itself is accessible as another HTML page, which can be used in OBS Browser Source, for example.
+The Overlay page can be used in OBS Browser Source or anywhere else.

 ## Features
 * Team Information (Name, Logo, Map score) with Side-Switching feature.